dtaht/blog-cerowrt/content/post/net_neutrality_customers.md

 and [RFC8290](https://tools.ietf.org/html/rfc8290) in the gear they supply.
 And: Ask them, at the very least, to reduce their buffering in their head-ends to something sane.
 Ask them, in their bandwidth shapers, to try [cake](https://www.bufferbloat.net/projects/codel/wiki/CakeTechnical/), the latest result of the bufferbloat effort.
-I'd really like you to take a hard look at how cake meets up with your principles too!
-And in their wifi gear, have them see [ending the anomaly](https://www.usenix.org/system/files/conference/atc17/atc17-hoiland-jorgensen.pdf).
-Products leverging that make for tons better wifi.
+I'd really like y'all to take a hard look at how [cake meets up with your principles too]()!
+And in their wifi gear, have them see [Ending the
+Anomaly](https://www.usenix.org/system/files/conference/atc17/atc17-hoiland-jorgensen.pdf).
+Products leveraging that, make for tons better wifi.

 All of these things are available now in third party firmware, and in many add on products that you can buy today - but they are not shipping from US ISPs by default.